Djelle/ESPHomeVoiceSatellite/README.md

 State is also exposed in Home Assistant.
 So automations can be activated by it.

+Non-addressable and single LED could be used too.
+Though you would have to delete 'adr_' from two of the states (Search for 'effect: adr_' in the code).
+And also remove the scripts 'config_set_led' and 'config_led_set_vars', and the references to them.

-My LED-Strip is RGBW.
-I do not use the White channel though.
+My LED-Strip is a 35 LED (144 / m) RGBW.
+I do not use the White channel.
+The LED effects will scale with the number of LEDs.
+Though I will recommend at least 10 LEDs.

 ## Future